Goodman Furnace EAF Error Code: Abnormal Flame Sense

 How do I measure flame sensor microamps on a Goodman?

-How often should I clean the flame sensor?
+How often should I clean the flame sensor on my Goodman?

 Related Goodman Furnace Error Codes